Mauro Merlino: Earthquake Protests as Spider-Man

 His protest in Mantua (Italians refer to this city as Mantova) in March 2017 was highly publicized, gained him front-page news and a special segment of how Spider-Man brings bring smiles to the children who have been impacted by the earthquake.
 The video outlined a day in the life of Spider-Man in the City of Mantua.
 The newspaper edition compared the activist's peaceful methods to Gandhi's methods calling him a "Gandhian protestor".

 Ferrari Factory Political Stunt

 Merlino tried to pose as a reporter just to enter the Ferrari Factory gates to join the Renzi-Merkel summit but he was prevented by security, however, the stunt gained him much media attention for his political protests. and gained him much notoriety in his town of Modena.

-Other Projects
+Other projects

 Merlino's non profit The Voice of the Unheard, or as called in Italian "LA VOCE DEGLI INASCOLTATI" primarily focuses on civil, social, and disability issues.
 Projects included stem cell research, unemployed citizens, and protests for the financial crisis in Italy.

 Personal life

 Merlino was born in Lucca, Italy.
-He currently resides in Sassuolo, a commune of Fiorano, Modena.
+He currently resides in Fiorano Modenese, Modena.